fivetran/fivetran_sdk/development-guide.md

 #### AlterTable
 This operation is used to communicate updates to a table.
 The `SchemaDiff` message within the `AlterTableRequest` parameter provides details about these updates:
 - Adding a column (`add_column`): Fivetran uses this field to provide information about a new column to be added in destination table.
-- Update Column type (`change_column_type`): This field provides the info on updated Column from source that needs to be reflected in destination table.
+- Update Column type (`change_column_type`): This field provides information on updated type of a column in the source that needs to be reflected in a destination table.
 - Primary key updates (`new_primary_key`):  If the customer's primary key have changed, this field lists all the new primary key used.